qavajs/qavajs.github.io/docs/intro.md

 Another feature is a locator alias expression like **'Wikipedia > Search Input'** separated by the '**\>**' sign that describes hierarchic page structure.
 See how [to organize your page object](https://qavajs.github.io/docs/Guides/page-object-v2).

 ### 🛠️ Configuration
-In addition to the default capabilities of Cucumber [config file](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#options) the **qavajs** config implements following [ones](https://github.com/qavajs/core/blob/main/src/IQavajsConfig.ts) to provide the advanced flexibility.
+In addition to the default features of Cucumber [config file](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#options) the **qavajs** config implements following [capabilities](https://github.com/qavajs/core/blob/main/src/IQavajsConfig.ts) to provide the advanced flexibility.

 ### 🔬 Test execution
 If you have the basic config `npx qavajs` will launch test execution.